How to Pack for Cuba

 Virtually everyone who has joined my group trips to Cuba has specifically packed clothing to wear during the trip that they planned to leave behind.
 Some checked a bag so they could bring huge bottles of shampoo and body wash that they used during the trip and then left behind.
 A young teacher from the Bronx brought an additional full-size suitcase stuffed with everything from clothing and toiletries to an old blender and mini food processor that he no longer used.

-I don't recommend AirBnB in Cuba just yet (there's some great hosts but I've heard too many horror stories to recommend it whole-hardheartedly yet).
+I can't fully recommend AirBnB in Cuba just yet (there's some great hosts but I've heard too many horror stories to recommend it whole-hardheartedly yet).
 If you must use AirBnB, dig my new-user code to save $40 on your first stay or contact me to stay with trusted casa owners I've worked with for several years.
+Either way, I recommend to Read This Before Booking an AirBnB in Cuba.
 Donations can easily be left with your host, but families who host tourists tend to be better off and already receive a lot more donations than other Cubans so I tend to leave my donations with people I meet on the street.
 When traveling between cities in shared colectivo cars, I ask the driver to pull over as we pass through small towns so I can give bags of clothes and Tupperware to families who clearly are of modest means.
 This may not work in tour buses, but colectivo and taxi drivers are happy to comply since they appreciate tourists supporting their paisanos (countrymen/brothers).

 The embargo that the United States imposed on Cuba over 50 years ago continues to hurt the Cuban people.
 Other countries have avoided trading and negotiating with Cuba out of fear of retaliation from the United States.
 As a result, the vast majority of Cubans have difficulty obtaining everyday items.
 Cuba suffered through the Special Period, an extended period of economic crisis that began in 1989 after the collapse of the Soviet Union, Cuba's primary trading partner and source of food.
 Average body weight dropped due to lack of food and "everyday items" became even more difficult to come by.